Outcome of WHO Global Technical Meeting:

 Many adverse drug reactions, including deaths, could have been avoided, had the public known about the undisclosed effects of medicines.
 In addition, open access to trial data can facilitate independent re-analyses of medicines’ claimed efficacy and comparison between therapies.
 The transparency of clinical trial data also responds to an ethical obligation.
 According to the Declaration of Helsinki, authors have the duty to make publicly available the results of their studies: whether positive, negative or inconclusive.

-Read Policy Paper here
+Read the HAI Europe Policy Paper here

 Winners of the Prescrire Awards 2013